keyboard_arrow_up

 Melting Point

-The temperature at which a solid substance becomes a liquid.
+The specific temperature at which a solid material transitions to a liquid state.

 Superalloy